JoshTeperman/cultureamp-surveyor-2/README.md

   ...
 end
 ```
-Here I have created three instances of the Response Class, and used a `before(:each)` to add them to my `subject` Survey Class instance for every subsequent test in this describe block.
+Here I have created three instances of the `Response` Class, and used a `before(:each)` to add them to my `subject` (`Survey` Class instance) for every subsequent test in this `describe` block.

-Using describe and context blocks allows me to not only separate tests into groups, which makes reading the test results easier, but also avoids data mutation corrupting other tests.
+Using `describe` and `context` blocks allows me to not only separate tests into groups, which makes reading the test results easier, but also avoids data mutation corrupting other tests.

-### Takeaways

-This was my first time creating an app using TDD and it was life changing.
-Here is what I took away from this experience:

-- Focusing on writing tests first, and then incrementally doing only just enough to make them pass forces you to write only the code you need.
-In the past I always wrote a tonne of code that I ended up needing to change or didn't end up using.
-In this test I only wrote what I needed, driven by the functionality defined in the test.
-- Writing the test first forces you to define the feature you are writing which leads to better decision making and better design.
-- Writing tests forces you to think about architecture.
-I frequently had to make decisions about which class I was testing, where variables are defined etc. This allowed me to better clarify architecture and scope, and helped create clean, modularized code
-- Writing unhappy path tests forces you to think about how your code might be broken, which encourages defensive coding, validation, error handling, and pedantic strictly typed data type usage.
-- Having a solid, working test suite gives you confidence that your code actually works.
-No more worriying about whether or not you missed something.
-- Refactoring is far easier when you make changes.
-If you break your code there's no confusion what to fix: simply make the tests pass and you're all good!

 ## Validation & Error Handling